Antwi-tech/Mini-Project_ATM-Machine/README.md

 ## Features
 * User Authentication:
   - Secure login with PIN verification, allowing only three attempts before blocking access.
+* Pin Validation:
+  - This ensures that the pin entered is numeric and it a 4-digit number
+* Main Menu:
+  - The program provides a clear main menu to check balance, deposit ,withdraw, change pin or exit.
 * Balance Checking:
   - Displays the user’s current account balance.
 * Deposit Funds: